toptal/picasso/docs/decisions/07-tree-shaking-improvements.md

 ## Problem

-Currently there are a few solutions used in Picasso that prevent webpack from succesfully tree-shake unused modules.
+Currently there are a few solutions used in Picasso that prevent Webpack from succesfully tree-shaking the unused modules.

 1. Compound components (and their unofficial siblings)
-2. Picasso provider utilities (Favicon, NotificationsProvider, FixViewport)
+2. Picasso provider utilities (Favicon, NotificationsProvider, FixViewport, LoadFonts)

 Let me explain each of them in more detail

 ### 1. Compound components

-It is a technique that is used in quite a few components in Picasso.
+It is a technique that is used in quite a few components in Picasso (and industry).
 I am talking about:

 ```jsx
 import Button from '../Button'